ADORSYS-GIS/wazuh-agent-status/README.md

-Sure, here's an updated draft of your README file with the instructions to build binaries for different systems:

----

 # Wazuh Agent Status

 **Wazuh Agent Status** is an application designed to monitor the state of Wazuh agents.
 This tool provides real-time insights into the operational status of agents, ensuring that they are functioning correctly and efficiently.